The Life and Times of the Thunderbolt Kid: Plot

 Bryson was born on December 8, 1951.
 He spent his childhood growing up in Des Moines, Iowa, part of the baby-boom generation born in the post-war years.
 He describes his early life and his parents, Bill Sr. and Mary Bryson.
 His father was a well-known sports writer for The Des Moines Register, the leading newspaper in Des Moines.
-His mother was also a writer for the Register, she also wrote for magazines like Better Homes and Gardens, Good Housekeeping, and House Beautiful.
+His mother was also a writer for the Register, and also wrote for magazines like Better Homes and Gardens, Good Housekeeping, and House Beautiful.

 He recounts many things that were invented during his childhood that fascinated him, which include frozen dinners, atomic toilets, and television.
 His middle-class, all-American lifestyle is shown constantly throughout the book, and the influence of his depression-era raised parents rubs off on him.
-He also remembers his adventures as "the Thunderbolt Kid," an alter ego he made up for himself when he felt powerless.
+He also remembers his adventures as "the Thunderbolt Kid", an alter ego he made up for himself when he felt powerless.
 He was able to vaporize people with his heat vision and thought that he came from another planet.
 He tells amusing stories of his misadventures as Billy Bryson, including his first days in school when he figured out that when the entire class was running drills to protect themselves from a bomb, he would simply read comic books instead.
 However, when the principal and a police officer came in one day to supervise, he got in trouble.
 Trouble was something fairly common for "the Thunderbolt Kid", as throughout his childhood his teachers were unamused by his activities.
 In fact, Bryson recounts how he really was uninterested in getting up before noon, thus not even going to school very often.
 Despite his unique behavior, Bryson tells his story through the eyes of a child, filled with hilarious observations about the world — from "Lumpy" Kowalski's curious nickname to the joy that was to be had in the department stores.

 Though Bryson focuses mostly on his childhood, he tells of many of the events that were happening at the time, including the development of the atomic bomb, and the beginnings of the civil rights movement.
 He tells of his first days in junior high and high school, and during both he began smoking, drinking, and stealing, although he didn’t get caught for any of it.
 He met Stephen Katz in junior high school, when they were both in the school's audio-visual club.
 Katz would accompany Bryson on many of his travel experiences.
 At the end of the book, Bryson tells the reader that "life moves on", and that he wishes that the world could be more similar to life in the 1950s and 1960s.
 The last lines of the book are, "What a wonderful world that would be.
 What a wonderful world it was.
 We won’t see its like again, I'm afraid."